kdelange/RANKING/README.md

 2. Using only the patient with known hematological malignancy, create a decision tree using PCA values. => decisionTree.R Using the generated decision tree, predict the dianosis of the novel patients.

-3. Plot the relative expression of genes of interst in a boxplot.
-Make sure to divide patients based on predicted diagnosis.
+3. Plot the relative expression of genes of interst in a boxplot. => boxplot.R Make sure to divide patients based on predicted diagnosis.
-  Espaccialy for EVI1 will only show over expression when grouped with AML patients.
+  For example EVI1 will only show over-expression when grouped with AML patients.